PERMIT INFORMATION - WHAT IS THE DIFFERENCE?

 A development permit approves the location, size and use of a building.
 Development permits and approvals need to be obtained for new construction, renovations, businesses, and changes to how a building is being used.

 A development permit may also be subject to conditions, such as utility rights of way, restrictive covenants, proximity to roads and highways.
-For more information contact the Planning and Development Department of your local Municipality.
+For more information contact the Planning and Development Department.

 Building permits regulate how a building or other structure is built.
 The intent of The Alberta Building Code is to ensure the health and safety of the occupants of a building or construction.